EnKorpLLC/construct-depot/docs/deployment/GITHUB_ACTIONS_SETUP.md

 # GitHub Actions Deployment Setup

-Last Updated: 2024-01-17
+Last Updated: 2024-01-19

-This guide explains how to set up GitHub Actions for automated deployment of the Bulk Buyer Group application.
+This guide explains how to set up and monitor GitHub Actions for automated deployment of the Bulk Buyer Group application.

 ## Required Secrets